shagunattri/bashbook/websec/1htmlJs.md

 - Involves Social Engineering
 - There is always a marketplace for vulns and profit to be made

 ### Vulnerability vs Exploit ?
 - Weaponising vulns makes up for a exploit
-- Finding a flaw is a vulnerability and exploit the bug to takeover the system for cryptomining,botnet....
+- Finding a flaw is a vulnerability and using the vulnerability to is exploit which is used to exploit the bug be it takeover the system for cryptomining,botnet....etc.

 #### Attacking a computer system and exploiting it allows for:
 - Spam